Fire Team Origins:

 - Are you sharing Christ with others?

-- How is your marriage/relationships?
+- How is your marriage / significant relationship?